BraedenCollings/Final-Project-DS202/README.md

-# Final Project DS202
+# Analysis on Fatal Motor Vehicle Accidents in the United States

 #### Marissa Baietto, Ryan Dorle, Braeden Collings

-## Introduction (ANYONE CAN FIX THIS SECTION TO MAKE IT CLEANER)
+## Introduction

-- Describe topic The goal of the project is to explore multiple datasets to better understand fatal vehicle crashes.
-Understanding this topic better can lead to increased awareness, targeted policing efforts, and identification of common trends for accidents.
-Ultimately, the goal is the circumstances in which individuals get into vehicular accidents, and how to avoid fatal crashes.
+The goal of the project is to explore multiple datasets to better understand fatal vehicle crashes.
+Unfortunately, fatal car crashes have become increasingly prevalent due to the high volume of drivers in the United States.
+Analysis on this topic can lead to increased awareness, more effective policing efforts, and identification of common trends for accidents.
+Ultimately, our goal is to understand the circumstances in which individuals get into vehicular accidents.

-- Why topic is important Fatal car crashes are a part of daily life due to the high volume of drivers in the united states.
-We want to investigate the data of multiple variables to see if there are trends that tend to happen.
-With the discovery of trends or common occurance the knowledge can be used to help citizens as well as law enforcment to better saftey on the roads.
-- Research question In pursuit of the stated goal, we will explore the following questions:
+In pursuit of the stated goal, we will explore the following questions:

 1. Does impairment affect fatality in crashes overall?
 When are impaired crashes most likely?